…The summer ends and we wonder who we are

 Thinly slice apples crosswise about 1/8-inch thick with a mandoline or sharp knife.
 Arrange apple slices in a single layer on two parchment-lined rimmed baking sheets.

 Bake in the top and bottom third of the oven until apples are dry and crisp, about 2 hours.
-Remove from oven and let ‘chips’ cool completely before transferring to a sealed container for up to 3 days.
+Remove from the oven and let ‘chips’ cool completely before transferring to a sealed container for up to 3 days.

 Makes about 2 cups apple chips.

-Directions for butternut squash soup:
+Directions for a butternut squash soup:

 In a large pot over medium heat, warm the olive oil.
 Add the shallots and cook until softened, 2 to 3 minutes.
-Add the squash, the carrots, potato, broth and the 1/2 tsp. salt, increase the heat to high and bring to a boil.
+Add the squash, the carrots, potato, broth, and the 1/2 tsp. salt, increase the heat to high and bring to a boil.

-Reduce the heat to maintain a simmer, cover and cook until the squash is tender when pierced with a fork, about 20 minutes.
+Reduce the heat to maintain a simmer, cover, and cook until the squash is tender when pierced with a fork, about 20 minutes.
 Let cool slightly.